galaxyproject/galaxy_codex/docs/publications/BioHackrXiv/paper.md

 Furthermore, the Galaxy community embraces granular implementation of software tools as sub-modules.
 In practice, this means that tool suites are separated into sets of Galaxy tools, also known as Galaxy wrappers, that contain functionality of a corresponding sub-component.
 Some key examples of tool suites include [Mothur](https://bio.tools/mothur)[@citesAsAuthority:doi:10.1128/AEM.01541-09] and [OpenMS](https://bio.tools/openms)[@citesAsAuthority:rost2016openms], which translate to tens and even hundreds of Galaxy tools.
-While granularity supports the composability of tools into diverse purpose-specific workflows, this decentralised development and modular architecture make it difficult for Galaxy users to find and use tools.
+While granularity supports the composability of tools into diverse purpose-specific workflows, this decentralised development and modular architecture can make it difficult for Galaxy users to find and use tools.
 It may also result in Galaxy tool-wrapper developers duplicating efforts by simultaneously wrapping the same software.
 This is further complicated by the scarcity of tool metadata, which prevents filtering of tools as relevant for a specific scientific community or domain, and makes it impossible to employ advanced filtering by ontology terms like the ones from EDAM[@citesAsAuthority:black2021edam].
-The final challenge is also an opportunity: the global nature of Galaxy means that it is a big community.
+The final challenge is also an opportunity: the global and cross-domain nature of Galaxy means that it is a big community.
 Solving the visibility of tools across this "ecosystem", and the resulting benefits, are far-reaching for the global collaborative development of data-analysis tools and workflows.

-To provide the scientific community with a comprehensive list of available Galaxy tools, we developed a pipeline at the [ELIXIR BioHackathon Europe 2023](https://2023.biohackathon-europe.org) that collects Galaxy wrappers from a list of GitHub repositories and automatically extracts their metadata (including Conda version [@citesAsAuthority:conda], bio.tools identifiers[@usesDataFrom:ison2016tools, @usesDataFrom:Ison2019], and EDAM annotations).
+To provide the scientific community with a comprehensive list of annotated Galaxy tools, we developed a pipeline at the [ELIXIR BioHackathon Europe 2023](https://2023.biohackathon-europe.org) that collects Galaxy wrappers from a list of GitHub repositories and automatically extracts their metadata (including Conda version [@citesAsAuthority:conda], bio.tools identifiers[@usesDataFrom:ison2016tools, @usesDataFrom:Ison2019], and EDAM annotations).
 The workflow also queries the availability of the tools from the three main Galaxy servers (usegalaxy.*) as well as usage statistics from usegalaxy.eu (Note: the other servers will be queried for usage statistics in coming updates).

 Crucially, the pipeline can filter its inputs to only include tools that are relevant to a specific research community.
-Based on the selected filters, a community-specific interactive table is generated that can be embedded, e.g. into the respective Galaxy Hub page or Galaxy subdomain.
+Based on the selected filters, a community-specific interactive table is generated that can be embedded, e.g. into the respective [Galaxy Hub](https://galaxyproject.org/) webpage or [Galaxy subdomain](https://galaxyproject.org/eu/subdomains/).
 This table allows further filtering and searching for fine-grained tool selection.
 The pipeline is fully automated and executes on a weekly basis.
 Any scientific community can apply the pipeline to create a table specific to their needs.